-Around 1000 swimmers take part in either a 1km or 2.5km swim (or both).
+Around 1500 swimmers take part in either a 1km, 2.5km or 5k swim.
 The swim is suitable for beginners, but swimmers must have adequately trained for this event.
 Swimmers may swim as an individual or form a team of four to compete in the team challenge.

 A special thank you to the volunteer organisers and coordinators who help make the Murray Rose Malabar Magic Ocean Swim such a wonderful day out for Rainbow Club, all the ocean swimmers, event sponsors, and participants.

 Registrations for 2022 Murray Rose Malabar Magic Ocean Swim are now open!